 Which Brush Should You Use To Apply A Cream Contour

 To apply and buff a cream contour into your skin, and really for any sort of liquid or cream product, you’ll want a dense synthetic brush.
 Synthetic brushes don’t absorb as much product and make it easier to blend and get a smooth finish.
-Below are some dense synthetic brushes that will work for foundation and applying a cream contour.
+Below are some dense synthetic contouring brushes and foundation brushes that will work for foundation and applying a cream contour.

 When And Where To Apply Your Cream Contour Stick